kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 1. Deploy the the `hello_world` smart contract into the private network to test an Ethereum transaction
     1. Edit the test logic inside the `Run()` method to verify advanced functionality of the private multiple node Ethereum network.
         1. Rename the `serviceId` parameter value to `bootnode` in the `GetServiceContext()` call inside the `Run()` method
-        1. Remove all the current code relate to `ExecCommand` executions
+        1. Remove all the current code relate to `ExecCommand` executions  //TODO improve this sentence
         1. Add the following `getPrivateKey()` helper function at the bottom of the test file in order to get the signer's private key
         ```
         func getPrivateKey(serviceCtx *services.ServiceContext) (*keystore.Key, error) {